 Don't ignore persistent pain.
 If you feel pain, take a few days off from running to give your body a rest and then ease back into it.
 If you still feel pain, take more time off and seek the advice of a professional.
 Positive affirmations can help you overcome and prevent injuries.
 Try the 10 Most Powerful Affirmations for Runners.

-Limit tough workouts - such as races and speed work.
+For example: races and speed work.
 If you are prone to injuries, it is best not to push your body too hard by doing too many tough workouts too often.
 If you are doing races on the weekends and interval training during the week, you are probably pushing your body to the extreme.
 Unless you are a serious competitor, limit your race participation and do most of your speed work at tempo pace to prevent injuries.
-This free pace calculator will help you manage your pace for various distances--not just for races!
+This free running pace calculator will help you manage your pace for various distances--not just for races!

-Run backwards.
-Yes, indeed, backwards running will help maintain muscle balance.
+Yes, indeed, backwards running helps maintain muscle balance.
 It is a funky way to improve muscle imbalance and build strength as you are reversing all the movements of normal running.
 It is also a great way to improve posture as you run with a more erect posture.